Patient Advice, Advocacy and Support

 Help for Kidney Patients and Carers

 NBT now has dedicated staff to support carers and offer discounts on Parking and restaurant meals as well as increased access outside normal ward visiting times.
-Click on the Support for Carers link on the left for more details.
+Click on this link Support for Carers for more details.

 The NKF Helpline provides assistance to patients, carers, family, friends and medical professionals.
 Seek advice, obtain literature, get help, all from the one Helpline number (details below).
 It is open for calls from 9am to 5pm, Monday to Friday.